Interlibrary Services FAQ

 - Genealogical materials

 Some materials are difficult to obtain; obtaining something once does not necessarily mean that you will be able to obtain it again.
-This includes:

 How do I cancel an interlibrary loan ILLiad request?